IBM Cloud Docs

 Configuring Storage I/O Control for Virtual Servers

-5. Click the Limit - IOPS column and enter the maximum storage resources to allocate to the virtual machine.
+6. Under Limit - IOPS, click the drop-down menu and enter the maximum limit of storage resources to allocate to the virtual machine.
+By default, IOPS is unlimited.

 This process is used to set the resource consumption limits of individual vDisks in a Virtual Servers even when SIOC is not enabled.
 These settings are specific to the individual guest, and not the host, although they are used by SIOC.